 The concealment led to a Licence being drawn up, a legal instrument that conveyed huge subsidies from a relatively poor Borough, to a company controlled by one of Britain’s richest men.
 Immediately prior, the council-owned company had been wound-up, depriving it of all event income, that instead went to Firoka.
-Adje admitted to having the mobile number of Firoz Kassam, a former slum-landlord and although direct unmonitored contact was admitted (for Walklate-2), the extent of contact is unknown.
+Adje admitted to having the mobile number of Firoz Kassam, a former slum-landlord.
+Direct, unmonitored contact was in effect admitted for Walklate-2 by Adje, but the extent of contact is unknown.

 Charles Ochuko Adje

 Following his Determination Hearing, Cllr.
 Adje was suspended as a Councillor for four months and directed to undertake training.
 He was also suspended from his Council Group “indefinitely”.

 Labour Group Chief Whip Cllr Pat Egan said: Cllr Adje was suspended from his council duties for four months but our response was to take the toughest action available to us.
 As part of the process of his return, Cllr Adje is taking part in a programme of training and mentoring and his progress will be closely monitored.
 (2011, October)